 This book features such an incredible line-up of contributors!
 It’s a “who’s who” of our podcast favorites, such as; Natalie C. Parker (Seafire), Robin Talley (Pulp), Tehlor Kay Mejia (We Set the Dark on Fire), Mackenzi Lee (The Gentleman’s Guide to Vice and Virtue), and Anna Marie-McLemore (Blanca & Roja).

 The unique thing about this collection is that all 17 stories are period pieces.
 It’s so vital to see these historical representations of queer identity.
 Too often queer stories have been “straight-washed”, or completely excluded from history.

-After diving into the vast and varied worlds explored in these anthologies, your students will be probably be itching to write their own short stories 🙂 A unique way to teach short stories is through a workshop style setting.
+After diving into the vast and varied worlds explored in these anthologies, your students will be probably be itching to write their own short stories 🙂 A unique way to teach short stories for high school is through a workshop-style setting.
 If you want to hold an awesome Writers Workshop for your students, this blog post will help you get started!
-It has tips for each step, like setting-up, giving feedback, and how to manage the reading load.
+It has tips for each step, like setting up, giving feedback, and how to manage the reading load.

 If you’re looking to purchase any of these titles, please consider using my Bookshop affiliate link.
 But if you’re over your book budget for the year, don’t despair!
 Learn how to get FREE advanced review copies (ARCs) from publishers!
 How cool is that?
 Your students will feel so special getting the chance to read books before they are available on the shelves 🙂

 MollySeptember 27, 2019 at 3:13 am